tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } UserType;

-The contents of the inner struct (field3 and field4) are used as input for the signature/hash algorithm, and then the entire structure is encrypted with a stream cipher.
+The contents of the inner struct (field3 and field4) are used as input for the signature/hash algorithm, and then the entire structure is encrypted with an AEAD cipher.
 The length of this structure, in bytes, would be equal to two bytes for field1 and field2, plus two bytes for the signature and hash algorithm, plus two bytes for the length of the signature, plus the length of the output of the signing algorithm.
 The length of the signature is known